 The Embassy reserves the right to request for any additional documents at any stage of MRP service delivery process.

 However, if the applicants are not in possession of Birth Registration Certificate containing 17-digit birth registration number, they may arrange to get it from their respective City Corporations/ Municipalities/ Union Parishads in Bangladesh.
+For the children born in Thailand/Cambodia online application can be made to this Embassy.
+For details please visit relevant section of this website.

 Procedure for Obtaining MRP